fufako/-Project-Inventory-Application/README.md

 ## Features

-✅ Window position saved in LocalStorage
+✅ Window position saved in LocalStorage <br/>
-✅ Display details about the movie
+✅ Display details about the movie <br/>
-✅ Placeholder image if movie poster is not found
+✅ Placeholder image if movie poster is not found <br/>
-✅ Display more movies button that renders next 10 movies in the database
+✅ Display more movies button that renders next 10 movies in the database <br/>
+✅ Scroll up button <br/>

 ## Live app